 Result: Gas 85.3%, Imports 26.1%, Cost +12.8% vs NESO, 40.5 Mt emissions, 13.7 TWh curtailed, 347k MWh unmet.

 Best compromise of any variant.
 Meaningful import usage without the oversupply exploit.
-Emissions 16% below cost-only (though still ~20% above NESO actual).
+Emissions 16% below cost-only.
 Trained for 12M steps on 72 channels, about 12 hours on a single GPU.

 Training infrastructure lessons

 Dead critic.
 The first composite reward run produced zero explained variance for 7M steps.
 Six reward terms on vastly different scales overwhelmed the value function.
-Fix: VecNormalize(norm_reward=True).
+The fix was VecNormalize(norm_reward=True).
 Explained variance jumped to 0.89.
-Multi-term rewards require reward normalisation.
+Multi-term rewards need reward normalisation.

 Broken transfer learning.
 Transferring weights from cost-only to composite locked the policy completely.
 KL divergence above 2.0, 85% of gradient updates clipped.
-The cause: VecNormalize running statistics weren’t saved alongside model weights.
+The cause: VecNormalize running statistics weren’t saved alongside the model weights.
 The normalised reward distribution shifted, but the value function expected the old scale.
-Fix: always save vecnormalize.pkl with the model.
+Always save vecnormalize.pkl with the model.

 Entropy runaway.
 With 72 input channels and the default entropy coefficient (0.0115), policy standard deviation climbed from 1 to 12 during training.
 The agent explored more over time instead of converging.
-Fix: reduce entropy coefficient to 0.008-0.01.
+Reducing the entropy coefficient to 0.008-0.01 fixed it.
 Larger observation spaces need tighter entropy control.

 What this proved

 RL can learn dispatch fundamentals from experience.
-Demand matching, cost-minimising strategies, and wind-following behaviour all emerged from reward signal without explicit programming.
+The agents learned to match demand, minimise cost, and follow wind, all from reward signal, without being told how dispatch works.
 Different reward functions produce meaningfully different policies, and the divergence is real, not noise.

-But the action space is the ceiling.
-Adding spatial observations (CNN, 72 weather channels, 7-day forecasts) and sophisticated reward engineering could not overcome the fundamental limitation of three national dispatch levers.
+The action space is the ceiling though.
+Spatial observations, a CNN, 72 weather channels, 7-day forecasts, and extensive reward engineering could not overcome three national dispatch levers.
 The agent can see that Scottish wind is high.
 It cannot reduce Scottish gas while increasing English gas.
 It can only adjust the national mix.

 You cannot learn network-constrained dispatch without network topology in the action space.

-This motivated building a proper GB grid environment with validated network topology, per-zone generation, and DC power flow.
-That became the GB Grid Scenario Tool, which turned out to be a bigger project than the RL work itself.
-The next step combines the spatial CNN features with a full 109-action topology-aware action space (27 zones × 4 dispatchable types + interconnector), testing whether the spatial observations that were wasted here become the agent’s primary advantage.
+This motivated building a proper GB grid environment with validated network topology, per-zone generation, and DC power flow, which became the GB Grid Scenario Tool.
+The next step combines the spatial CNN features with a full 109-action topology-aware action space (27 zones x 4 dispatchable types + interconnector), testing whether the spatial observations that were wasted here become the agent’s primary advantage.
 That work is ongoing.